Student accommodation tips

 There are several factors that students should take into account before making decisions on where and who to live with.
 This guidance will contain advice that is subject to national and local restrictions as well as leading practice information that shows the commitment of Manchester Student Homes (MSH) registered accommodation providers to protecting the safety of their tenants, their prospective tenants, the local community, themselves and their staff.

-MSH can help students find University Approved Accommodation that have been checked and meet our Code of Standards.
+MSH can help students find University Approved Accommodation that have been checked and meet their Code of Standards.
 They provide FREE information, advice and guidance on housing and also carry out contract checks.

 What are the things you need to know before looking for your student accommodation?